ksatirli/katacoda-scenarios/codifying-trust/step1/text.md

-## Workspace Setup

-Welcome!
-Today's session is going to be much more action packed than your standard workshop.

-> ⚠️ If you have questions at any point, please use Zoom's "✋ Raise Hand" feature.
+> ⚠️ If you have questions at any point, please use Zoom's **✋ Raise Hand** feature.

 # Verify local installations